 Beautiful Scotland Statistics Beautiful Scotland is a long-established environmental improvement campaign and run by Keep Scotland Beautiful (KSB) in partnership with the Royal Horticultural Society (RHS), under the Britain in Bloom campaign.
 This competition supports community groups across Scotland which seek to improve and enhance their local environment.
 The Council is a key partner in the Dundee city entry, known as Bonnie Dundee, and works closely with the local volunteers who take forward the city's application each year.
 A separate entry has also been submitted by the Broughty Ferry in Bloom volunteer group for the Broughty Ferry ward area in the past, which also has the support of the council.
 Both entries have had success in recent years having now achieved gold medal level.
 In the 2022 and 2023 Beautiful Scotland campaigns, Dundee City Council were awarded the Wright Sustainability Award for their work, including the Take Pride Campaign, the biodiversity grassland sites, the community work carried out by a variety of groups across the city and the city's commitment to active travel.
 Bonnie Dundee also won the RHS Growing Communities Discretionary Award in 2021.

-It's Your Neighbourhood Statistics It's Your Neighbourhood (IYN) is a sister programme of Beautiful Scotland.
-This is a non-competitive scheme designed attract volunteer led community groups who wish to clean and beautify their local neighbourhood .
-The Courencourages groups to apply, where appropriate, so that they may benefit from the support, advice and encouragement offer.
-Dundee's entrants vary from community allotments to out of school groups looking to encourage wildlife and graph resh vegetables ncil on

-Take Pride Statistics The 'Take Pride' campaign is regularly promoted and public involvement encouraged via DCC media channels, branded signage and graphics, newsletters and local campaigns.
+Gold level City Award Wright Sustainability Award RHS Growing Communities Discretionary Award It's Your Neighbourhood Statistics It's Your Neighbourhood (IYN) is a sister programme of Beautiful Scotland.
+This is a non-competitive scheme designed to attract volunteer led community groups who wish to clean and beautify their local neighbourhood .
+The Council encourages groups to apply, where appropriate, so that they may benefit from the support, advice and encouragement on offer.
+Dundee's entrants vary from community allotments to out of school groups looking to encourage wildlife and grow fresh vegetables 12 IYN Groups Take Pride Statistics The 'Take Pride' campaign is regularly promoted and public involvement encouraged via DCC media channels, branded signage and graphics, newsletters and local campaigns.
 National campaigns which tie into the Take Pride actions have also been promoted, such as the annual Spring Clean.
-Topics have included how to report an issue, promoting responsible behaviour, highlighting positive action, and encouraging participation in local and national environmental activities .
+Topics have included how to report an issue, promoting responsible behaviour, highlighting positive action, and encouraging participation in local and national environmental activities.
 The SMART action plan was revised by the Steering Group and approved by Neighbourhood Services Committee to take the campaign forward for 2022-24, this encompasses over 100 actions under the four strategic themes of - Local Environmental Quality, Recycling, City Centre and Businesses and Communications.
-169 Litter picks across the city.
+78 Litter picks across the city.